What does the UK legislation state?

 Finland started to publish pay analyses of government jobs in 2012.
 The New Government Programme in July 2019 promises amendments of gender equality laws, including legislation surrounding pay transparency and equal family related leave.
 In 2020, draft legislation was submitted to consolidate parental leave, and is expected to be finalised and come into force in 2021.

 2006 Act on Equal Pay requires companies to report on salaries and plans to close the gender pay gap.

-In March 2017, Iceland took its efforts to close the gender wage gap even further: it became the first country in the world to introduce legislation requiring companies to prove that they pay men and women equally
+In 2017, Iceland took its efforts to close the gender wage gap even further: it became the first country in the world to introduce legislation requiring companies to prove that they pay men and women equally.

-By 2022, employers with more than 25 employees would have to undergo audits to certify that they are complying with equal pay laws.
+By 2022, employers with 25+ employees will have to undergo audits to certify that they are complying with equal pay laws.